Veronica odora: Threats, pests and diseases

-These larvae can do a lot of damage to the buds and young leaves as they eat them or curl them up, which can damage the growing branches.
-And These caterpillars reproduce so quickly that if left untreated, the consequences can be serious.
+V. odora is the larval host plant for the leaf roller moth Harmologa speciosa.
+Moth larvae can do a lot of damage to the buds and young leaves as they eat them or curl them up, which can damage the growing branches.
+These caterpillars reproduce so quickly that if left untreated, the consequences can be serious.
 People need to pay attention to the hygiene of the garden, and remove the fallen leaves.
 These actions will reduce the number of overwintering pupae, which will reduce the number of early summer larvae next year.